rodrum/arcade/README.md

     `$ conda create --name <env> --file arcade_conda_env.txt`

   - When running the calculations, activate the environment with `$ conda activate <env>`. **NOTE:** If using hybrid models, you need to install the dependencies here too (see below).

+### External repos

+The climatologies used are the Horizontal Wind Model (HWM14) [Drob et al., 2014] to estimate horizonal winds in height, and NRLMSIS2.0 [Emmert et al., 2021] to estimate other properties of the atmosphere in height, like density, temperature and pressure.
+The 3D ray-tracing algorithm used is infraGA [Blom and Waxler, 2012].

+The method has two main external components: the atmospheric model (HWM14+NRLMSIS2.0) and the 3D ray tracing algorithm (infraGA/geoAC).
+Each one of these components has an associated repository that needs to be inside `repos` folder, with the names as defined in the `makefile`.
+That is, `./repos/HWM14`, `./repos/NRLMSIS2.0` and `./repos/infraGA-master`.
+Below are the instructions to access each one of the components.

+#### NRLMSIS2.0
+NRLMSIS 2.0 Code and all data samples used in this work are available at https://map.nrl.navy.mil/map/pub/nrl/NRLMSIS/NRLMSIS2.0
+The associated publication is __Emmert, J. T., Drob, D. P., Picone, J. M., Siskind, D. E., Jones, M., Mlynczak, M. G., et al. (2021).
+NRLMSIS 2.0: A whole-atmosphere empirical model of temperature and neutral species densities.
+Earth and Space Science, 8, e2020EA001321. https://doi.org/10.1029/2020EA001321__

+#### HWM14
+Available to download from the supporting information of __Drob, D. P., Emmert, J. T., Meriwether, J. W., Makela, J. J., Doornbos, E., Conde, M., Hernandez, G., Noto, J., Zawdie, K. A., McDonald, S. E., et al. (2015), An update to the Horizontal Wind Model (HWM): The quiet time thermosphere, Earth and Space Science, 2, 301– 319, doi:10.1002/2014EA000089.__

+#### infraGA/geoAC
+Available from the public seosmoacoustic repository of Los Alamos National Laboratory https://github.com/LANL-Seismoacoustics/infraGA

 ### Hybrid models
 In addition to the empirical climatologies (NRMSLSIS2.0/HWM14), you can also use hybrid atmospheric descriptions that are a combination of ERA 5 ECMWF below ~80 km and empirical climatologies at higher altitudes.
 These models were used to compare and validate the climatological estimations, but can still be used for realistic aproaches.